 • It is melted down and the impurities are burned off.

-• If the steel is destined to become a can again instead of one of the many other uses for steel, molten steel is poured and rolled into a thing sheet.
+• If the steel is destined to become a can again, instead of one of the many other uses for steel, molten steel is poured and rolled into a thin sheet.

 • It is coated with tin to retard rust and rolled into a coil.